3uild-3thos/govcontract/contract/readme.md

 7. **Cast vote override**: Use the `cast_vote_override` instruction for delegators to override their validator's vote using stake account verification and merkle proofs.
 8. **Modify vote**: Use the `modify_vote` instruction to update an existing validator vote before finalization.
 9. **Finalize proposal**: Use the `finalize_proposal` instruction to determine the outcome after the voting period ends (anyone can call this).

+For practical interaction, use the `svmgov` CLI as described in the [CLI README](../svmgov/readme.md).

 ## Requirements and Constraints